 Ultimately, your goal as a CISO is to help everyone in the company - from the CEO and executive board on down - to understand that security is a business enabler, and that it's not just a cost center but a revenue generator.
-It's the opposite of being the security leader whose only answer is "no", which makes it hard for others to see you as a business leader.
+The new world is on your customers' terms - and as the Chief Information Security Officer, you can help your business become more empathetic and sustainable.
+You have a key role to play in creating more personal, blended experiences, informed by data and analytics - while protecting both your customers and your business.
 You demonstrate real leadership by getting in front of your organization and showing how you can increase revenue and profitability.